8 Things That Happen to Your Body When You Quit Smoking

 - Ordinary activities leave you less out of breath

 Dr. Melhem Imad is the only pulmonologist performing the Zephyr endobronchial valve insertion procedure in the area.
 He is also the first AABIP board-certified Interventional Pulmonologist in Hampton Roads and northeastern North Carolina.
 He earned his Interventional Pulmonology subspecialty degree at Johns Hopkins University in Baltimore, Md. and is board certified in pulmonary and critical care medicine.
-Dr. Imad practices with Chesapeake Regional Pulmonology and the Bayview Physicians Group.
-Dr. Imad has office locations in Chesapeake, Virginia Beach and Elizabeth City.
+Dr. Imad practices with Chesapeake Regional Pulmonology in Chesapeake.